the-illarionov/the-superawesome-frontend-boilerplate/frontend/src/machines/README.md

 Machines can also be spawned by other machines, but I don't have an example of that in this repo.

+1. Try to avoid global state.
+Treat your machines as independent services.

+    If your machine needs data from another machine, try to pass that data in the moment of spawning machine.
+Avoid direct binding between machines.

+    It will cause an overhead at the beginning, but while your application will grow and become more and more complex, you will benefit from it more and more.

+2. Try to store only primitives in context.
+It just makes your code and understanding of what your machine does much easier.

+    Bad:
+    ```javascript
+    context: {
+        user: {
+            name: string,
+            data: {
+                hp: number
+            }
+        }
+    }
+    ```
+    Good:
+    ```javascript
+    context: {
+        userName: string,
+        userHp: number
+    }
+    ```

-1. Name machines with capital letter, running services - same name but with lowercase.
+3. Name machines with capital letter, running services - same name but with lowercase.
     ```javascript
     const MachineIndex = setup({
         // ...